 3.3 Metabarcoding of the mock community

 A mock community composed of DNA from 24 species of known oomycetes was sequenced on the Illumina MiSeq to evaluate the ability of the proposed rps10 metabarcoding method to infer community composition relative to an ITS1-based method.
 A total of 1,054,434 raw reads were generated for the mock community samples and 611,924 reads passed quality filters.
 Both the rps10 and ITS1 methods resulted in more ASVs and OTUs than species included in the mock community.
 The rps10 method resulted in fewer ASVs than the ITS1 method but more OTUs, suggesting that the ASV-based analysis better controlled for sequencing error than the OTU-based analysis (Table 3).
 The taxonomic classifications of ASVs produced by the rps10 method included 23 of the 24 mock community species whereas the ITS1 classifications included 17 (Table 3).
 The species missing in the rps10 classifications was Phytophthora ipomoeae and the species missing in the ITS1 classifications were Phytophthora citrophthora, Phytophthora himalsilva, Phytophthora ipomoeae, Phytophthora quercina, Pythium dissotocum, Pythium oligandrum, and Pythium undulatum.
 The rps10 ASVs assigned to species in the mock community accounted for 95% of all ASVs and >99.9% of the reads, whereas the ITS1 ASVs with correct classifications accounted for 75.6% of all ASVs and 54.5% of the reads.
 Similar metrics were produced by considering whether the correct sequences were found, regardless of taxonomic classification.
 Both methods resulted in ASV sequences matching 21 of the 24 species exactly and matching all 24 when a 1 bp mismatch in the alignment between ASVs and reference sequences was tolerated.
 The rps10 ASVs with exact sequence matches accounted for 62.5% of ASVs and 99.3% of reads, whereas the ITS1 ASVs with correct sequences matches accounted for 73.3% of ASVs and 99.2% of reads.
 In five out of the six metrics used to evaluate how well the mock community composition was inferred, the rps10 method performed equal to or better than the ITS1 method (Table 3).

+Although most the mock community species were represented by equal input DNA, the resultant read depth for each species varied widely.
+The standard deviation of read proportions was somewhat lower for rps10 than ITS1 (0.048 vs. 0.083) and more closely conformed to the 1/24 expected proportions (Figure S2A).
+The proportion of reads for species whose DNA was extracted from a plant host (because they are obligate parasites) or had a low starting DNA concentration tended to be lower, especially for the ITS1 method (Figure S2B).
 3.4 Metabarcoding of environmental samples